FabioTomaz/PyTorchToTFLite/readme.md

   - A fully connected linear layer that takes 128 inputs and outputs 3 activations, representing each of the output classes.
 These are then converted to softmax scores later.

 - What preprocessing operations an image undergoes before being inputted to the network?
-  - Image gets converted to PIL image
-  -
+  - The face detector is used to crop the face frame
+  - The edge of the face frame is expanded by a 2.7 scale
+  - The face crop is resized to 80x80
   - Converts the numpy array (H x W x C) in the range [0, 255] to a torch.FloatTensor of shape (C x H x W) in the range [0.0, 1.0].

 - Does the input image have channel-first or channel-last format?